-Deepak Tripathi, PhD, FRHistS, FRAS, is an Honorary Research Fellow at the University of Roehampton.
-Interests include the Cold War, the Greater Middle East, South Asia and the United States in the world; nuclear weapons, proliferation and disarmament.
+Deepak Tripathi, PhD, FRHistS, FRAS, is a British historian of South Asia, the Middle East, the Cold War and America in the world.
 In a long career in journalism (1974-2000), including 23 years in the BBC, he worked as a foreign correspondent, commentator and editor.
 He set up the BBC bureau in Afghanistan in the early 1990s, and reported from Syria, Pakistan, Sri Lanka and India.

 Local Conflicts and External Powers (Profile, Heriot-Watt University Alumni Magazine, Autumn 2010) pp 12-13.